Cumulant GAN: Demonstrations

-Finally, we remark that despite demonstrating a single run, the plots in Fig.~\ref{kld:vs:rkld:fig} are not cherry-picked.
-We have tested several architectures with more or fewer layers, as well as more or fewer units per layer, repeating each run several times, with qualitatively similar results.
+We note that despite demonstrating a single run, the plots in Fig.~\ref{kld:vs:rkld:fig} are not cherry-picked.
+We have tested several architectures with more or fewer layers, as well as more or fewer units per layer, repeating each run several times, with qualitatively similar results which are presented in Appendix E.A (Figs. 4--6) of Supplementary Materials.
+We further tested and compared the performance of various hyper-parameter values of cumulant GAN on two additional data distributions and presented them in Appendix E.B (Figs. 7--12).
+The first dataset is a mixture of 6 equiprobable Student's t distributions while the second dataset is the Swiss-roll distribution.
+Overall, cumulant GAN with $(\beta,\gamma)=(0.5,0.5)$ (i.e., Hellinger distance\footnote{Actually, we minimize $-4\log(1-Hel^2)$, see Corollary 1.}) generated the most accurate results for all datasets and across various architectures.
+Finally, we experimented with d-rays and showed in Appendix E.C (Figs. 13--15) that the training process is qualitatively similar in terms of `mode covering' versus `mode selection' across the divergence rays.